-Shopping for dining tables can be overwhelming due to the amount of options available.
+Shopping for dining tables can be overwhelming due to the number of options available.

 Wood or glass, you ask?
 If I want to sit 4 people, what size do I need?
 Stay tuned — we’ll answer those questions and then some.